1. Let go of the muscles in the back of your neck.

 Take 5 or 10 minutes out of your day to lie on the floor, on your back, with your head resting on a few inches of paperback books.

-Knees bent, and your feet on the floor. ‘release neck tension, breathe slowly and fully all the way up the top of your chest.
-Release your neck tension.
-Breathe.
-Gravity is moving you back.
+Knees bent, and your feet on the floor.
+Release neck tension, breathe slowly and fully from the top of your chest to the bottom of your torso; front, back, and sides.

 By Mark Josefsberg-Alexander Technique NYC